cachristopoulou/api-documentation/pages/04.guides/04.pos-integration/docs.md

 ```

 ##### Accepted
-Accepted events are emitted when an order is accepted by a check-first [by the Order Api](/api-references/order-api/api-reference/update-check-first).
+Accepted events are emitted when an order is accepted by a Check first [by the Order Api](/api-references/order-api/api-reference/update-check-first).

-After an order is accepted it can not be accepted by any other check-first, and they are automatically rejected.
+After an order is accepted it can not be accepted by any other Check first, and they are automatically rejected.
 ```json
 {
   "events": [